-2.2 Approach
+2.2 Approach and Overview

 Dealing with Ambiguity.
-Students in an early graduate course might be expected to make mistakes in implementing protocols from specifications, but we were surprised at the prevalence of errors (Table 2) and the range of interpretations of parts of the specification (Table 3) in student code.
-We do not mean to suggest that seasoned protocol developers would make similar mistakes.
-However, this exercise highlights why RFC authors and the IETF community have long relied on manual methods to avoid or eliminate non-interoperabilities: careful review of standards drafts by participants, development of reference implementations, and interoperability bake-offs [32, 71] at which vendors and developers test their implementations against each other to discover issues that often arise from incomplete or ambiguous specifications.
+These results indicate that even a relatively simple RFC results in a large variety of interpretations and often result in non-interoperable implementations.
+RFC authors and the IETF community rely on manual methods to avoid or eliminate non-interoperabilities: careful review of standards drafts by participants, development of reference implementations, and interoperability bake-offs [31, 68] at which vendors and developers test their implementations against each other to discover issues that often arise from incomplete or ambiguous specs.